 The IRB will determine if the research meets the criteria for waiving documentation of consent or waiving or altering the consent procedures.
-Please contact the Compliance Office to discuss the options for your research.
-Additional information about waivers, is available on the web site.
+Please contact the Office of Research Protection and Integrity to discuss the options for your research.
+Additional information about waivers is available on the Informed Consent page.

 FERPA allows the release of de-identified student data from education records by attaching a unique code that allows the recipient to match information received from the same source, provided that:

 - We do not disclose any information about how that code is generated or assigned, or any other information that would allow a recipient to identify a student based on a record code;